Implementing Active Ranking

 VI.
 Validation

-The simulation also clarified a foundational question about the ranking engine itself: whether preferences should be unidirectional (A is better than B) or bidirectional (A is better than B and B is worse than A).
-With Likert-binned utilities, unidirectional preferences produce unbounded weight ratios as data accumulates – the top item’s weight grows without limit relative to the bottom, as preference “mass” accumulated unevenly.
-Bidirectional preferences, by contrast, cause weights to converge, because every comparison contributes balanced information.
-This distinction, while not directly about active selection, was essential for understanding what “convergence” means in the system we were trying to optimize – and is a jumping off point for future research.
+The simulation also clarified a foundational question about the ranking engine itself: whether preferences should be encoded as unidirectional (0.75 to A) or bidirectional (0.75 to A, 0.25 to B).
+With Likert-binned vote strengths, unidirectional preferences produce unbounded weight ratios – the top item’s weight grows limitlessly relative to the bottom, as preference “mass” accumulated unevenly.

 VII.
 Reflections